OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 A new [Local Digital team](https://localdigital.gov.uk/about/) has been set up with the express purpose of facilitating collaboration and move the work of central and local government closer together

 In September it opened the Expression of Interest stage and received 382 submissions from 171 organisations, many submitting multiple bids (Southwark entered 13.
 The average was 2.2 per local authority).
-The [quality and ambition of these is varied](http://philrumens.blogspot.com/2018/10/doing-few-good-things-well.html), but it shows the massive interest in working together to
+The [quality and ambition of these is varied](http://philrumens.blogspot.com/2018/10/doing-few-good-things-well.html), but it shows the massive interest in working together to resolve issues.

 We were successful in having our Expression of Interest for [developing a common approach to Chatbots and AI](https://localdigital.gov.uk/eoi/oxford-city-council/) shortlisted, with an invitation to develop a full application.
 At the time of submission we struggled to find anyone to join us, but since then we've had 10 other councils collaborate with us in developing the full application.